0x62b/YetAnotherUSBHub/README.md

 Total: 29.13 USD (1 board + case)

 ## Assembly
-Prerequisites: soldered PCB and printed case
+Prerequisites: soldered PCB and printed case (PRINT THE CASE WITH +1-2% SCALE FOR TOLERANCES)

 1. Mark out the dimensions of the acrylic window and use a scoring tool to cut it
 2. From the sides, glue the acrylic window into the top case